mLenehan1/ECE-FinalYearProject/ProjectReport/ExperimentalEquipmentAndProcedures/servertestprocedure.md

 The testing steps outlined below will initiate playback of the available audio files from the audio server.
-Audio will be played for a total of six hours, divided amongst the three available audio formats, wave, FLAC, and MP3.
-As shown below, the three available albums are "Hardwired To Self Destruct" by Metallica, in wave format, "Superfuzz Bigmuff" by Mudhoney in FLAC format, and "Sonic Highways" by Foo Fighters in MP3.
+Audio will be played for a total of six hours, divided amongst the three available audio formats, WAV, FLAC, and MP3.
+As shown below, the three available albums are "Hardwired To Self Destruct" by Metallica, in WAV format, "Superfuzz Bigmuff" by Mudhoney in FLAC format, and "Sonic Highways" by Foo Fighters in MP3.

 The Music Player Client "mpc" is used to control playback on each of the audio